 McLaughlin & Stern, LLP Law Firm (NYC)

-In 2023, I was retained to produce an opinion letter on alleged infringement in rap music.
+In 2023, I was retained to produce an opinion letter on alleged infringement in rap music; 2024 expert consulting on a reggaeton case.
 Client: Chester R. Ostrowski.

 Landry Legal, PLLC(NYC)